luis-barbara/infinexpense-api/README.md

 **Top-level files**
 - `pyproject.toml`: Project metadata and dependency declarations.
 Lists runtime dependencies (FastAPI, SQLAlchemy, Alembic, psycopg2-binary, etc.) and Python version requirement (>=3.12).
-- `docker-compose.yaml`: Development stack that spins up the `api` service (built using `ops/poetry.Dockerfile`), a `database` service (Postgres 17) and `adminer` for DB browsing.
+- `docker compose.yaml`: Development stack that spins up the `api` service (built using `ops/poetry.Dockerfile`), a `database` service (Postgres 17) and `adminer` for DB browsing.
 It mounts the repo into the container for fast local development.
 - `alembic.ini`: Alembic configuration for database migrations.
 Points to `alembic/` for migration scripts.

 **`ops/`**